rrishabh145/Snake_Game/README.md

 # Snake_Game

 An interactive and fun classic game Snakes build in python langauge using pygame.
-The objedctive of the game is to eat the snack and not hit the snake itself in order to gain a high score.
+The objective of the game is to eat the snack and not hit the snake itself in order to gain a high score.
 The game is played using the arrow keys to move snake up, down, left or right.
 This projects has been made from a tutorial (link is given below).

 ## Getting Started

-Download the whole repository and save it in a folder in your pc.
+Download the whole repository and save it in a folder on your pc.
 Make sure you have the prerequisites installed.
-Run the runcodes.py and the game will start running.
+Run the runcodes.py and the game will start.

 ### Prerequisites

-What things you need to install
+Things you need to install

 ```
 Python 3